EDDL 910 Transformational Leadership and Coalition Building (Units: 3)

-Research on historical and contemporary responses to inequality in education; includes multicultural education, the culture of poverty, single race/sex schools; new trends and strategies affecting equity in education, including immigrants, sexual identity, age, gender, organizations and special needs learners.
+Research on historical and contemporary responses to inequality in education; includes multicultural education, the culture of poverty, single race/sex schools; new trends and strategies affecting equity in education, including immigrants, sexual identity, age, gender, organizations, and special needs learners.

-EDDL 940 Policy, Law and the Political Economy of Education (Units: 3)
+EDDL 940 Policy, Law, and the Political Economy of Education (Units: 3)

-Public policy processes and legislation related to education; public financing structures; schooling and school law, including fairness and justice, as well as common problems encountered in districts; special needs learner issues (i.e. older adult learners and students with disabilities).
+Public policy processes and legislation related to education; public financing structures; schooling and school law, including fairness and justice, as well as common problems encountered in districts; special needs learner issues (i.e., older adult learners and students with disabilities).

 EDDL 941 Accountability and Performance of Educational Organizations (Units: 3)

-Addresses strategic planning processes, development of performance and institutional effectiveness measures, including California education accountability structures and introduction to program evaluation, incorporating quantitative and qualitative data.
+Addresses strategic planning processes, development of performance, and institutional effectiveness measures, including California education accountability structures and introduction to program evaluation, incorporating quantitative and qualitative data.

 EDDL 942 Integrated Planning and Budget (Units: 3)

-Budgeting and financial management in public education; budget as manifestation of mission, goals, application of equity at district level; quantitative budget analysis skills, data presentation; financial management systems, focus on information technology, special needs learner impacts.
+Budgeting and financial management in public education; budget as the manifestation of mission, goals, application of equity at district level; quantitative budget analysis skills, data presentation; financial management systems, focus on information technology, special needs learner impacts.

 EDDL 945 Communication Techniques & Strategies in Educational Leadership (Units: 3)

-Review research in communication styles and techniques with emphasis on cross-cultural communication; training in public communication techniques and analysis and improvement of communication styles; use of technology, communication with public media, and date presentation.
+Review research in communication styles and techniques with an emphasis on cross-cultural communication; training in public communication techniques and analysis and improvement of communication styles; use of technology, communication with public media, and date presentation.